jfilter/frag-den-staat-app/README.md

 ## Beta

-If you want to join the beta, have a look at the [Wiki](https://github.com/jfilter/frag-den-staat-app/wiki/Beta).
+If you want to join the beta program, have a look at the [Wiki](https://github.com/jfilter/frag-den-staat-app/wiki/Beta).

 ## Contributing